david26694/david-masip-blog/_posts/2020-12-10-multivariate-normal.md

-This has a brutal consequence, which is that, if you sample from a multivariate normal distribution with high dimension, you are very unlikely to get points that are very close to the
+This has a brutal consequence, which is that, if you sample from a multivariate normal distribution with high dimension, you are very unlikely to get points that are very close to the mean (and mode) of the distribution.

 Let’s do an experiment to check it.
 First we load the libraries that we are going to need: